We haven’t totally figured out how to recruit millennials yet– and now we’ve got a new target on the horizon

 Most of us were just gaining a sense of the world around us when the economy took a sharp downturn in 2008.
 Though we were not directly affected, many saw from a young age what it looks like when work and income

 As a likely result, 89% of our generation can say they value higher education, and we’ve grown to seek it in multiple forms– be it college, trade school, or online learning.
 It is the one way we can secure the future we desire early-on.
-As for recruiting Generation Z, we are generally ambitious and willing to work from the bottom to the top in the corporate landscape.
-Our work ethics just come from different motives and experiences.
+As for recruiting Generation Z, we are generally ambitious and willing to work for what we want– our work ethics just come from different motives and experiences.

 Recruiting Generation Z: Authenticity is key